jardelufc/ARM7XilinxBasys3DesignKit/README.md

 Its an ARM7 single cycle like (same architecture) processor with only seven main instructions: add,sub,and,orr,ldr,str and b .
 It too supports ands,orrs,adds and subs, besides the usefuk arm conditions like beq or addeq for example.

-The source cames from of the book Computer Design Arm Edition of Harris and Harris .
+The sources cames from the book Computer Design Arm Edition of Harris and Harris .

-Before starting, you are supposed to install, in RWindo$ OS, the free versio of  Vivado (webpack) , MDK Keil and Mdk Keil Legacy Support form ARM7
+Before starting, you are supposed to install, in RWindo$ OS, the free version of  Vivado (webpack) , MDK Keil and Mdk Keil Legacy Support form ARM7

 After the installation, you are ready to go: